 The employing artist's role in collecting and withholding taxes will depend on worker classification.
 If it has been determined that the assistant is an employee (W-2), the employing artist will be responsible for collecting and filing half of the assistant's Social Security and Medicare taxes (FICA).

 The employing artist's obligation to provide benefits for things like insurance, pension plans, paid vacation, sick days, and disability insurance will also depend on worker classification.
 The IRS notes that businesses generally do not grant these benefits to independent contractors, but the lack of these types of benefits does not necessarily mean the worker is an independent contractor.
-The WAGENCY Work Agreement includes a list of possible benefits that the employing artist can provide.

 As required by the Affordable Care Act (ACA), the IRS has outlined the requirements for mandating an employer to provide healthcare.
 In summary, the IRS states that the "vast majority of employers fall below the ALE (Applicable Large Employer) size threshold and therefore are not subject to the employer shared responsibility provisions."
 The ALE size threshold is generally 50 full-time employees including full-time equivalent employees.
 A comprehensive Q&A about the Employer Shared Responsibility Provisions Under the Affordable Care Act can be found here.

 Assistants who face harassment and/or discrimination in the workplace are rarely in a position to resolve these issues one-on-one with their employer.
 In such cases, a third party is needed to facilitate an intervention.